tawasta/product/product_royalties/README.rst

 Product royalties
 =================

-Allows defining royalties for products
+Allows defining royalties for products and partners

 Installation
 ============